joelarson4/radReveal/README.md

 This means that `anotherFunction` will run each time a slide is displayed with a `data-rad-example` attribute, and then when you leave that slide `andAnotherFunction` will run.

+##All supported events

+These events can be used for `attributeEventListeners`, called for every slide or fragment with the specified attribute:

+* `setup` is called when the add-on is initialized.
+* `shown` is called when the matching slide is displayed.
+* `hidden` is called when the matching slide is hidden.
+* `fragmentSetup` is called when the add-on is initialized.
+* `fragmentShown` is called when the fragment is displayed.
+* `fragmentHidden` is called when the fragment is hidden.

 ##The functionRunner example add-on.